Skip to main content ↓

 Consumers are struggling with high prices, inflation, and other economic pressures that leave them hesitant toward spending.
 It’s more challenging and costly to bring new customers on, which goes against the ideals many banking leaders have.

-However, banks should focus on customer loyalty and reward it to retain relationships (and income).
+For that reason, banks should focus on customer loyalty and reward it to retain relationships (and income).
 PNC, for example, rewards customers with points when they sign up and spend on their Visa credit card:

 pnc loyalty program